desk-framework/desk/docs/content/en/docs/topics/app-architecture/app-context.md

 - {@link GlobalContext.addActivity()}

 This method adds the provided activity to the _activity context_, available as {@link GlobalContext.activities app.activities}.
-This object contains a list of activities, as well as a reference to the _navigation path_ that handles platform-dependent logic for external navigation (see below).
+This object contains a list of activities, as well as a reference to the _navigation controller_ that handles platform-dependent logic for external navigation (see below).

 For more information, refer to the documentation for {@link activities}.